 Can you make these gluten-free?
 You can easily make these meatballs gluten-free by using a gluten-free breadcrumb.
 Other than that, the rest of the ingredients are naturally gluten-free.

-Don’t feel like eating your Italian meatballs on a bed of pasta?
+Don’t feel like eating your meatballs on a bed of pasta?
 You’re in luck because there are so many different ways you can eat these meatballs!

 - Sub/Sandwich: everyone loves a meatball sub!
-Pop a few meatballs on your favorite Italian bread, cover it with mozzarella cheese, and bam, you’ve got a brand new meal to feed the fam.
+Pop a few meatballs and marinara on your favorite Italian bread, cover it with mozzarella cheese, and bam, you’ve got a brand new meal to feed the fam.